 Access to antiviral treatments will continue under the current arrangements that are in place.

-Level 1 hospitals are able to order and administer remdesivir and DHB Hospitals are able to provide remdesivir to both inpatients and outpatients.
+Level 1 hospitals can order and administer remdesivir.
+Te Whatu Ora hospitals are able to provide remdesivir to both inpatients and outpatients.